chyr-rpg/Adaptive_DDQN_Model_MetaTrader5/README.md

 I therefore see this repository as an ongoing research project rather than a finished trading system, and I am particularly interested in alternative ideas for state design, reward functions, action spaces, memory systems and ways of combining neural models with conventional risk controls.

 ---
+## Public vs. Research Edition

+The source code published in this repository is a **Learning Edition** designed to demonstrate the core reinforcement-learning workflow in a readable and reproducible form.

+My current private research implementation is substantially more complex and includes additional components such as:

+- Double DQN and target-network learning
+- dueling value / advantage architecture
+- multiple feature encoders
+- regime-aware model selection
+- specialized replay and memory systems
+- drawdown and danger-state memory
+- additional basket and risk-management logic
+- model persistence and decision-support mechanisms

+The public version is therefore **not a line-for-line release of the latest research system**.

+The full implementation remains private while the architecture continues to evolve.
+Selected access may be considered for academic, technical or professional collaboration.

+---

 ## Core Research Concepts